-Arizona, Kansas, Minnesota, Mississippi, Missouri, Montana, New Hampshire, Oklahoma, Texas, and Wisconsin appear to be the only states separately taxing operation of bingo games.
-Arizona imposes a tax of 2.5% on licensees with annual receipts up to \$15,600; 1.5% on those with receipts of \$15,601 to \$300,00; and 1% on those with receipts over \$300,000.
+Arizona, Kansas, Minnesota, Mississippi, Missouri, Montana, New Hampshire, Oklahoma, South Carolina, Texas, and Wisconsin appear to be the only states separately taxing operation of bingo games.
+Arizona imposes a tax of 2.5% on licensees with annual receipts up to \$15,600; 1.5% on those with receipts of \$15,601 to \$300,000; and 1% on those with receipts over \$300,000.
 Kansas imposes a 3% tax on bingo game licenses and a 1% tax on printed bingo cards sold to Kansas licensees.
 Minnesota taxes 8.5% of gross receipts minus prizes paid.
-The Mississippi tax on charitable bingo games ranges from 0.5% to 1% based on the classification of the charitable organization.
-In Mississippi, a separate tax of up to 2.5% of net proceeds applies to electronic bingo machines.
-Missouri imposes a tax of 0.2 ¢ per bingo card.
+The Mississippi tax on charitable bingo games ranges from 0.5% to 1% based on the classification of the charitable organization; a separate tax of up to 2.5% of net proceeds applies to electronic bingo machines.
+Missouri imposes a tax of 0.2φ per bingo card.
 Montana charges 1% of gross proceeds.
+Nebraska charges 3% of gross receipts.
 New Hampshire's tax is 7% of gross receipts.
-Oklahoma charges 1¢ per bingo card or "U-PIC-UM" game set, payable by licensed distributors and sellers of charitable games equipment.
-Texas levies a 2% tax on gross receipts from games, and 3% of gross receipts from renting facilities for bingo games; it also collects 3% of the amount or value of each prize.
-Wisconsin's tax is 2% of gross receipts and is used to finance the state's regulatory costs.
+Oklahoma charges 1¢ per bingo card or "U-PIK-EM" game set, payable by licensed distributors and sellers of charitable games equipment.
+South Carolina charges either 5¢ or 16.5¢ per dollar of the face value of each bingo card, depending on the class of licensee.
+Texas levies a 2% tax on gross receipts from games, and 3% of gross receipts from renting facilities for bingo games.
+It also collects 3% of the amount or value of each prize.
+Wisconsin's tax is 2% of gross receipts, used to finance the state's regulatory costs.